This post may contain affiliate links. Please read my Privacy Policy.

 Rice Alternatives

-Rice Vermicelli Noodles - Stir fry them and pair them with Thai Red Curry.
-It is pretty popular in Malaysia and is a fantastic combination.
+Rice Vermicelli Noodles - These are popular in Malaysia and are a fantastic combination with curry.
 The rich and creamy sauce will excite the taste buds.

 Frequently Asked Questions